cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 Since the SS layer is naturally a storage layer only, without any commitments to (key, value) pairs, it cannot provide Merkle proofs to clients during queries.

+Since the pruning strategy against the SC layer is configured by the operator, we can therefore have the RMS route the query SC layer if the version exists and `prove: true`.
+Otherwise, the query will fall back to the SS layer without a proof.

+We could explore the idea of using state snapshots to rebuild an in-memory IAVL tree in real time against a version closest to the one provided in the query.
+However, it is not clear what the performance implications will be of this approach.

 ### Atomic Commitment